 Day 6: Namche Bazzar - Dole(4,130 m/6-7hrs)

 Today we climb up to the hilltop just above Namche Bazaar and then follow the trail until Sansa.
-From here, the trail bifurcates the trail to the right goes to the Everest Base Camp.
-But we shall take the one that goes to the Gokyo valley.
+At this point, the trail bifurcates the track to the right and goes to the Everest Base Camp, but we shall take the one that goes to the Gokyo valley.
 It is a gradual uphill hike until Mongla hilltop.
 The hilltop provides outstanding views of Thamserku, Kangtega, and Ama Dablam along the way.
 We get the opportunity to spot wild lives like pheasants, mountain goats, and the elusive musk deer along the way.
-After hiking through forests, past waterfalls, we finally descend to Phortse(3680).
-From Phortse, the trailheads to the left into the forest and climb, steadily around the side of the valley, until we reach Dole.
+After hiking through forests, and past waterfalls, we finally descend to Phortse(3680).
+From Phortse, the trail heads to the left through a forest.
+It climbs steadily around the side of the valley to Dole.
 Overnight in Dole.

 Day 7: Dole – Machhermo (4,470m/4-5hrs)

 Today we shall climb steadily up through a scenic ridge above Dole and continue to Luza via Lhabarma.
-The path is steep and uphill in most places as we pass through thorny bushes up to Lhabarma.
-The trail goest past several summer settlements and the charming hamlet of Luza (4360m).
-We hike along the hill side above the thundering Dudh Koshi, past small hamlets and sandy spurs, and we finally reach Machhermo.
+The path is steep and uphill in most places.
+The trail goes past several summer settlements and the charming hamlet of Luza (4360m).
+We hike along the hillside above the thundering Dudh Koshi, past small hamlets and sandy spurs, and finally reach Machhermo.
 Machhermo is the last major settlement on the way up to Gokyo.
 The beautiful streams, flowing down from the Kyajo Ri and Phari Lapche mountains, runs through the village and meet the Dudh Koshi river.
 Overnight in Machhermo.

 Day 8: Machherma - Gokyo(4790m/4 hrs)